All about Rosacea

 Additionally, a variety of triggers are known to cause rosacea to flare:

-such as stress, fear, anxiety, and embarrassment may trigger blushing and aggravate rosacea.
+Emotional factors such as stress, fear, anxiety, and embarrassment may trigger blushing and aggravate rosacea.

 A flare-up can be caused by changes in the weather such as extreme cold or heat.
-According to Dr Litt, rosacea sufferers need to manage their activities carefully to avoid flare-ups, especially during the winter season as there are both high indoor heat and outdoor cold temperature (1).
+According to Dr Litt, rosacea sufferers need to manage their activities carefully to avoid flare-ups, especially during the winter season as there are both high indoor heat and outdoor cold temperatures (1).

-Sun exposure: sun-damaged skin is generally associated with rosacea as sun exposure cause redness and blood vessel dilation as well as heat up the skin and body overall.
+Sun exposure: sun-damaged skin is generally associated with rosacea as sun exposure causes redness and blood vessel dilation as well as heat up the skin and body overall.
 Thus, it increases rosacea symptoms in the skin.

 This includes exercise, alcohol consumption, and diet.
 Research shows that spicy food may aggravate rosacea.
 Many patients may also notice flares around the holidays, particularly Christmas and New Year’s holidays as they drink more alcohol around that time.